 What to consider when placing limit orders

-While there are benefits to limit orders, there are also some considerations.
+There are benefits and things to consider when it comes to limit orders.
 Here are a few of each:

 - Get the exchange rate you want